The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 • Struggle to secure investment to renew tool licenses next year

 The benefits are there to be realised but it’s critical that the right metrics are identified at an early stage.
-They key to building a compelling business case is to look right across the business.
+The key to building a compelling business case is to look right across the business.

-It’s likely that many organisations are focused only on lead generation and conversion without realising that employee advocacy can affect many different departments and processes, which contribute directly to the bottom line.
+It’s likely that many organisations are focused only on lead generation and conversion without realising that Employee Advocacy can affect many different departments and processes, which contribute directly to the bottom line.

 ✓ Do encourage employees to build their professional brand